gordonlzy/Eusoff-Favours/README.md

 # favours_bot

-simple telebot to represent functionality of the app we create for the Eusoff Winter Hackathon
+A telegram bot written in javascript that we created for the Eusoff Winter Hackathon

 Basic Functionality
 - Register an account 				    /register